agdsn/pycroft/README.md

 ## PyCharm Integration

+In order to integrate the setup into PyCharm, make sure that you are using the Professional edition, because the Docker integration feature is only available in the Professional edition of PyCharm.
-In order to integrate the setup into PyCharm, make sure you've updated to a recent version, there were important bug fixes with regards to the Docker integration.
+Also make sure that you have updated to a recent version, there were important bug fixes with regards to the Docker integration.

 ### Project interpreters